timlegge/docker-snmpsim-openDCIM/README.md

 ### Configure the Device
 Create or modify a device using the SNMP access information from the [SNMP Devices Provided](#SNMP-Devices-Provided).

 The Hostname/IP Address is the IP address of the host that is running the docker container.
-If you are using openDCIM in a container you may wish to use a Docker network for the inter container communication.
+If you are using openDCIM in a container you may wish to use a Docker network for the inter-container communication.
 That is outside the scope of this document.

 ### SNMP v3
 OpenDCIM is compatible with SNMPv3 however it is not compatible with snmpsimd's options for SNMP v3.
-Specifically the context
+Specifically the context (Contexts allows a server to "proxy" snmp for many devices).

 To run a SNMP v3 version for testing with snmpwalk you can do the following: